5 Edge Computing Statistics You Should Watch in 2020

 Connected devices are already being implemented for a variety of uses in the healthcare industry, and the market for IoT medical applications is expected to skyrocket in the coming years.
 From wearable IoT edge devices that gather valuable patient data to diagnostic devices designed to operate far from the reach of provider networks, these innovations have the potential to revolutionize healthcare delivery and expand services to millions of people.

-Although the overall market for augmented reality (AR) and virtual reality (VR) headsets declined in early 2018, industry experts expect it to not only rebound, but explode by 2022.
-Over the next few years, lower cost wearable devices will find their way into homes, opening up an entirely new interactive digital experience for consumers.
+Although the overall market for augmented reality (AR) and virtual reality (VR) headsets declined in the third quarter of 2019, industry experts expect it to not only rebound, but explode by 2023.
+Over the next few years, lower-cost wearable devices will find their way into homes, opening up an entirely new interactive digital experience for consumers.
 Smartphones are already providing innovative AR experiences, but AR-enabled headsets will open up exciting new possibilities for the technology.

 Without an edge computing network, however, those digital interactions will be a latency-plagued mess.
 A network of edge data centers will make it possible for AR devices to provide a seamless and fully-functional experience.
 While mobile gaming and social media apps have been the primary beneficiaries of AR technology thus far, edge computing framework will greatly improve its viability, unlocking a variety of additional applications for consumers.